-- Chantry uses a wide range of technology.
-This includes access to: - Computers, laptops and other digital devices - Internet which may include search engines and educational websites - Online learning platforms such as Seesaw and G Suite - o Email - Digital cameras, web cams and video cameras - All setting owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place.
-When not in use devices will be kept in locked trolleys. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home.

-- The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - All curriculum machines are set to default to the Swiggle search engine. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability.

-Early Years Foundation Stage and Key Stage 1
+- Chantry Community Primary School uses a wide range of technology.
+This includes access to: - o Computers, laptops and other digital devices - Internet which may include search engines and educational websites - Remote Learning platforms - o Email - Digital cameras and video cameras - All setting owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - Our suggested search tool suggested for staff and pupils to use is Squiggle, this is the search engine on all school devices. - We will ensure that the use of internet-derived materials, by staff and learners complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability. - Early Years Foundation Stage and Key Stage 1 o Key Stage 2

-Access to the internet will be by adult demonstration, with occasional directly supervised access to specific and approved online materials, which supports the learning outcomes planned for the learners age and ability.
+Access to the internet will be by adult demonstration, with some directly supervised access to specific and approved online materials, which support the learning outcomes planned for the learners age and ability.